 Sometimes I make the mistake of separating my spiritual life from my vocation as a wife and mother.
 I see my children as distractions from prayer and spirituality, rather than an opportunity to love God.
 On a particularly trying morning with a very fussy infant at church, I spent almost all of Mass outside holding my crying baby and watching Mass through the door.
 Afterwards, I lamented to a friend about just how hard it all was.
 “I feel like I’m missing Mass because I’m so distracted!
 I can’t even pay attention enough to pray.”
 I said.
 She replied, “When you’re walking in the Narthex, you’re praying with your feet.”

-By living out my vocation to love the children he has given me, I am right where I should be.
+By living out my vocation to love the children God has given me, I am right where I should be.
 My life is a prayer.
-I haven’t ever forgotten what she said and I think about “praying with your feet” not only during Mass with my squirmy, chatty kids, but as an image of how my work as a mother can be my prayer.
+I haven’t ever forgotten what my wise friend said and I think about “praying with your feet” not only during Mass with my squirmy, chatty kids, but as an image of how my work as a mother can be my prayer.

 When we’re running late and I am rushing through the house trying to clothe the uncooperative toddler, put the infant in the baby sling, pack the diaper bag, pay the proper attention due to the preschooler’s latest megablocks creation, and try not to lose it with him when he’s too distracted by the fantastic caterpillar he found on the front porch to put on his shoes…..I’m praying with my feet.